 Out Of Network

 An "out of network" status means the container's destination is not within our coverage area.
 Here's a list of the terminals we currently cover.
-We may also manually set this container status if none of our sources are providing details for the container's journey, even if it is in our coverage area.
-If you see an Out of Network status for a container that should be within our coverage area, please reach out to you in case you have details that can help.
+We may also mark your container out of network if none of our sources are providing details for the container's journey, even if it is in our coverage area.
+If you see an Out of Network status for a container that should be within our coverage area, please reach out to email@example.com so we can review the data.

 Your container is on its way!
 The status for your container will be updated when more information becomes available.
 Sometimes, things like transshipments prevent us from assigning an in-network port call right away.
 If you see the "en route" status, it means our team is aware of your container transshipping to a terminal we service but the information is not available to us just yet.
 In other words, we know it's left the port of loading but we don't have a definitive ETA for the port of discharge.
 Once we know all three of those values, we will be able to update your container.

 A container can have the status of "not manifested" if the destination terminal has not yet received the manifest from the shipping line.
 Typically this status will update automatically when the ETA is less than 4 days away, but occasionally containers get stuck and our operations team has to manually update them.
 Feel free to send an email to firstname.lastname@example.org if you're seeing this status within a day or two of the expected arrival date.